 8. The Wheatsheaf at Bow Brickhill

-I swear, every Thursday evening I am ready for wine and dinner.
-For last week’s chill out I headed to The Wheatsheaf in Bow Brickhill, near Milton Keynes.
-Now under new management after substantial refurbishment the Wheatsheaf at Bow Brickhill reopened its doors on April 27th to excited local people.
+One of the best pubs near me is The Wheatsheaf.
+Last month, I headed to The Wheatsheaf in Bow Brickhill, near Milton Keynes.
+Now under new management after substantial refurbishment, the Wheatsheaf at Bow Brickhill reopened its doors on April 27th to excited local people.

 They also love going local and have a large selection of locally sourced Beer and Ales courtesy of Hornes Brewery and the Leighton Buzzard Brewery Company.